Manually Install, Update, and Uninstall AI Workbench on Jetson (Remote)#

 Follow SSH key generation steps in the Remote Locations Guide if needed.

-Check for Existing SSH Keys
+Check for Existing SSH Keys by running the following command:

 ls -la ~/.ssh/

-If keys don’t exist, create them:
+If keys don’t exist, create them by running the following command:

 ssh-keygen -t rsa